 It an awful thought, but every year approximately 87 million people suffer from cases of food poisoning.
-Of those who are affected, an average of 371,000 hospitalizations and an appalling 5,700 deaths occur due to improper cooking procedures.
+Of those who are affected, an average of 371,000 hospitalizations and 5,700 deaths occur due to improper cooking procedures.

 Keeping these statistics in mind, it is wise to take care to be extremely clean and sanitary as you prepare food for others.
 Cooking etiquette is a serious consideration, as you would not want anyone to feed or offer you something that has been mishandled, undercooked, or prepared in less than sanitary conditions.

 As you cook, focus on making sure all the utensils are clean, the food is fresh, and there is no cross-contamination.
 For example, if you cut chicken on a cutting board, either disinfect the board or use a different one for cutting vegetables.